 FMPA has outsourced electricity trading activities to an energy dispatch Agent.

 These trading activities are subject to the policies and procedures established by such Agent.
 All trading activity is limited to not exceed 8 calendar days into the future.
-Any outsourcing of functions as described above includes granting the Agent the authority to either utilize an associated FMPA agreement or the Agent's agreement and thereby obligate FMPA to the terms and conditions of the transactions and corresponding financial expenditure of funds for such transactions.
+Any outsourcing of functions as described above includes granting the Agent the authority to either utilize an associated FMPA agreement or the the transactions and corresponding financial expenditure of funds for such transactions.